BRITian/SMEP/README.md

 python smep_prediction_py2.7.py example_Test_file_H3K27me3 example_Train_file_H3K27me3 800 2
 6. Predicting the histone H3 lysine-9 acetylation (H3K9ac) modification sites
 python smep_prediction_py2.7.py example_Test_file_H3K9ac example_Train_file_H3K9ac 800 2

+  The predicted results were saved in the file at the directory of ‘pres’.
+In the predicted file, the first and second columns are the sequence number and the predicted flag for the modification marker.
+The flag and its corresponding modification were shown as the followings.
+1. 5mC, 0 (No modification), 1 (), 2, 3.
+2. For the other modifications (6mA, m6A, H3K4me3, H3K27me3 and H3K9ac), the number 0 and 1 represented the non-modification and modification, respectively.